-Slow Cooker Mississippi Pot Roast is So Good!
+Slow Cooker Mississippi Pot Roast Recipe

 Where Did Mississippi Pot Roast Come From?

-It's an interesting story, really.
-It started when a couple of Mississippi natives put the recipe in their church cookbook and it eventually took off, mostly because it’s so darned tasty.
+Mississippi pot roast was created when a couple of Mississippi natives put the recipe in their church cookbook and it eventually took off, mostly because it’s so darned tasty.

 Let's talk about how to make Mississippi pot roast, shall we?